mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 List your Courage Rating after character creation.

 #### Limits
 Limits are your Effect limits.
-No matter how well you roll (the Rule of Six can get insane).
+No matter how well you roll.
 There are limits to the body, those limits will limit how much Effect you can apply to situations.
 Often times you will be more limited by your equipment than your body.
 Accuracy on a weapon for example, is a limit to how much Effect you can apply as extra damage.

 ##### Mental